Clean Slate Initiative Request For Proposals

 A key part of the Clean Slate Initiative is fostering independent research to measure the short- and long-term impacts of Clean Slate reforms on people’s lives.

-A key part of the Clean Slate Initiative is fostering independent research to measure the short- and long-term impacts of Clean Slate reforms on people’s lives.
-The below RFP outlines research questions on the reach, design, and effects of record clearance and clearance automation that the initiative has identified as crucial to this effort, as well as the timeline and process for submission of potential research projects.
+Update (February 2021): A key part of the Clean Slate Initiative is fostering independent research to measure the short- and long-term impacts of Clean Slate reforms on people’s lives.
+Last year we issued a research RFP that outlined research questions on the reach, design, and effects of record clearance and clearance automation that the initiative has identified as crucial to this effort, as well as the process for submitting potential projects.
+The submission process is closed.
+We look forward to announcing the selected applicants and sharing the details here on the Clean Slate Initiative site.

 Frequently Asked Questions (Updated June 29, 2020)